Check out our book:

-In-Home DIR/Floortime Program: Covid-19 update: NOW OFFERED REMOTELY!
-REMOTE SESSIONS SCHEDULED AT YOUR CONVENIENCE!!
-For intensive developmental intervention for children ages 0-18, we offer a multi-weekly in-home program which combines 1:1 work with the child, social facilitation with peers and siblings, parent coaching, parent consultation, and school staff consultation.
+In-Home DIR/Floortime Program: In-Home DIR/Floortime Program: For intensive developmental intervention for children ages 0-18, the multi-weekly in-home programs combine 1:1 work with the child, social facilitation with peers and siblings, parent coaching, parent consultation, and school staff consultation.
 This intensive treatment occurs in the context of home and neighborhood to address the daily difficulties a child and family may be facing.
 The treatment goals are developed in collaboration with the family to tailor the intervention to the particular challenges of the child and priorities of the parents.
-Our therapists are highly experienced graduate students or post-graduates (Master's or Doctorate) and engage in continual self-reflective growth and theoretical learning.
-Our supervisors are licensed mental health providers, in certification with ICDL for DIR/Floortime, and two of our three supervisors have completed DIR/Floortime Certification and are certified as Expert DIR/Floortime Providers.

 In-School DIR/Floortime: Some children need support at school or at an after-school program to benefit more fully and/or to be more successful academically and socially.
 Inclusion support and social facilitation are a strength of ours, and is designed in a completely individualized way to address the particular child or teen's needs, ranging from direct to indirect, intensive to occasional, basic to advanced.

-In-Office DIR/Floortime Playgroup: We have weekly DIR/Floortime playgroups for children already in our intensive in-home program to work on peer engagement and social comprehension.
-Social Facilitation is the key aim here.
-Facilitation of peer play affords repeated practice of becoming engaged and maintaining the engagement even as activities shift or if conflict arises.
+In-Office DIR/Floortime Playgroup: DIR/Floortime play and social groups are available for children already enrolled in intensive in-home programs to work on peer engagement and social comprehension.
+Social facilitation of peer play affords repeated practice of becoming engaged and maintaining the engagement even as activities shift or if conflict arises.
 The play facilitators help the children find fun in playing together, communicate their needs or distress, be flexible with others’ suggestions, negotiate satisfying solutions, express affection and enthusiasm, and ultimately learn to co-create mutually interesting games.
 This is critical for successful adaptation and integration into the home and community environments.

 Watch videos of Floortime in action!